mroth/bootslap/README.md

 This is a new version (IN PROGRESS!!!) designed to work with syncing updates across machines, not just a one-time setup.
 The old version is in oldskool directory.

+### Philosophy
+Tasks should be runnable at any time, creating/repairing installations when needed, ignoring stuff if already exists.

 ### Installation

 #### Get the files